TechHutTV/homelab/apps/README.md

 ![](https://github.com/TechHutTV/homelab/blob/main/apps/images/24_pi-hole-dns-sinkhole.png)

 By far the most popular “DNS Sinkhole” a Domain Name Service that blocks certain DNS inquiries.
 In the case of Pi-Hole it uses black lists full of domains associated with advertisements and tracking.
 For example, one of the most blocked domain on my server is [s2s.mparticle.com](https://www.mparticle.com/about-us/) a data collection firm.
 And with Pi-Hole I can investigate and figure out why this data collection company is being reached out to so much.
 This is in addition to the main use case of simple ad blocking.
-Pi-Hole has many other features I’ve yet to dive into, but it’s a wonderful tool that is worth trying out of anyone.
+Pi-Hole has many other features I’ve yet to dive into, but it’s a wonderful tool that is worth trying out for anyone.

 **Resources:** [Video](https://www.youtube.com/watch?v=xtMFcVx3cHU) | [Github](https://github.com/pi-hole/pi-hole) | [Website](https://pi-hole.net/)